x64dbg/blog/_posts/20-10-2016-threading-model.md

 ## Script thread

 When dealing with scripting, you usually want to simulate user interaction.
-This means that the expectation is that the following [x64dbgpy](https://github.com/x64dbg/x64dbgpy) script should be equivalent to:
+This means that the expectation is that the following [x64dbgpy](https://github.com/x64dbg/x64dbgpy) (Python) script should be equivalent to:

 - Setting a breakpoint on `__security_init_cookie`
 - Pressing the run button